Oat milk has one of the lowest carbon footprints of any milk (plant-based or dairy), yet the leading brands have lost their way.

 We are proud to use zero single-use plastic in our product, and base all business operations on a foundation of environmental principles.

 The Untitled Oats oat milk is sold in a glass bottle, which can be returned to retailers who give them back to us for reuse.

 Oats are an iconic part of Scottish heritage and we make sure to use organic, locally-grown oats in every litre of our signature oat milk.

 By sourcing local ingredients, reusing packaging, and using an in-house delivery system, we can make considerable savings which we pass on to our customers.

 Our principle ingredients, oats and oil, come from the Scottish Borders and East Lothian.
 Our oats are organic.

 We likewise strive to source ingredients and materials from UK suppliers with British origins where we can and actively seek UK suppliers where we cannot.

-Reusable glass bottles are used for packaging, which can be fully recycled at the end of their lifetime.
+We are careful to send every one of our glass bottles to be fully recycled at the end of its lifetime.

 Plastic pollution is ruining our waterways.
 All our packaging is entirely free from single-use plastic and we eliminate plastic in our supply chain as far as possible.

 We utilize a cargo bike and low emission vehicles to lower our carbon footprint.